This course is only available for students in the BA International Studies programme who have passed Korean 1 Beginners.

-This course is designed to enhance communication skills acquired in Korean 1 with heavy focus on oral and aural competence.
-Students will attain pre-intermediate level Korean through near-authentic materials, various class activities, and action-oriented learning tasks.
+This course is designed to enhance communication skills acquired in Korean 1 Beginners with heavy focus on oral and aural competence.
+Students will attain A1.5 level of proficiency in Korean through near-authentic materials, various class activities, and action-oriented learning tasks.
 In addition, students will develop further knowledge of the Korean language for everyday communication, such as grammar and vocabulary, expressions and sentence structures.

 Mode of instruction